miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ### The Result: Simplified CRUD Plugin Architecture

 CRUD plugins are now easy to add to Pipulate with no strings attached.

-## FastHTML vs Plugin Tables: The Connection

 To complete the picture, let me clarify how the fastlite objects in the plugin directly parallel what's returned from `fast_app()`:

 ```python
 # In main app initialization with fast_app():